GeneTranslationLab-IRB/tRNAstudio/README.md

 tRNAstudio is designed for the analyses of human datasets, however, it can be adapted to analyze datasets from other species.

 First, a database with the sequences of the tRNAs (nuclear and mitochondrial tRNA genes if needed) for the species of interest need to be generated.
-To do so, tRNA sequences can be downloaded from specific tRNA databases (eg GtRNAdb, mitotRNAdb).
+To do so, tRNA sequences can be downloaded from specific tRNA databases (eg. GtRNAdb, mitotRNAdb).
 Make sure that the obtained sequences contain the following information:

 - tRNA gene name (tRNA ID).
 - Sequence.